metagenlab/chlamdb/docs/tutorial/website.rst

 --------------------------------
 Genome alignments
 --------------------------------
 Align the genomes and check the conservation of specific regions of interest.
-Again, a focus on the fliLMNOPQR operon in Enterobacter soli, Enterobacter ausbriae, Enterobacter ludvigii, and Klebsiella variicola is reserved.
+Again, a focus on the fliLMNOPQR operon in *Enterobacter soli, Enterobacter ausbriae, Enterobacter ludvigii, and Klebsiella variicola* is reserved.
-The operon is conserved among all genomes except in Klebsiella variicola, as already noticed in the phylogeny obtained with the blastp search.
+The operon is conserved among all genomes except in *Klebsiella variicola*, as already noticed in the phylogeny obtained with the blastp search.
 Due to its lack it is not reported in the 'Plot region' analysis, however a high identity conservation is mantained for this operon among the other three genomes.

 Plot region
 =============